johno/pixyll/_posts/2022-07-31-partnership_disadvantages.md

 It comes down to whether you want to make more money working with a team of highly skilled individuals or if you want more control working on your own.

 To make the right decision, you should understand if a Partnership aligns with your goals and vision.
-At the very least, look at what makes Partnerships {**LINK**} excellent and terrible.
+At the very least, look at what makes Partnerships [excellent](https://www.businessinitiative.org/partnership/advantages/) and terrible.

 If you’re unfamiliar with Partnerships, the Fundamentals of Partnerships are included at the end of this article.

 Read on to understand the critical weak points of Partnerships.
-Afterward, look at their {**LINK**} advantages to getting more knowledge about Partnerships.
+Afterward, look at [their advantages](https://www.businessinitiative.org/partnership/advantages/) to getting more knowledge about Partnerships.

 ## Partnership Disadvantages ##